chrisco210/Lml/README.md

 lambda calculus extended with integers, the usual set of arithmetic and comparison operators, and if statements.

+## Install

+The interpreter uses the menhir parser and ocamllex to generate parsers and lexers.

+Type `make` to run a REPL interface

+Type `make test` to run tests

 ## Usage
 `lml [inputfile]`